rooseve/obj2skv/README.md

 #####What about column type?

 If to save the skv as 2 columns in mysql, one for key, one for value, the column type should be the same.
-Keys are all strings, no problem, but the values can be string, number...To keep the type information, and make the values got the same type, some prefixes are add to the value, for example,
+Keys are all strings, no problem, but the values can be string, number...To keep the type information, and make the values got the same type, some prefixes are added, and values all become strings, for example,

-- 1 becomes "I1", with prefix "I" to identify int type
+- Int 1 becomes "I1", with prefix "I" to identify int type
-- "hello" becomes "Shello", with prefix "S" to identify string type
+- String "hello" becomes "Shello", with prefix "S" to identify string type

-###Real example
+###A real example

 Object: